 This mental health education course meets 2 hours a week for 8 weeks.
 The program consists of presentations, discussions, and interactive exercises that encourage growth and sharing.
 In a supportive, confidential environment, participants learn from one another and experience sincere, uncritical acceptance.
 Recovery is a process, and there is hope for everyone living with a mental health condition.
 In Peer-to-Peer, you will

-• Discover new coping strategies (but NAMI never recommends a specific treatment)
+• Discover new coping strategies (Note: NAMI never recommends a specific treatment)

 • Learn how to interact with health care providers